woman-laptop-window

 What Type of IRA Savings Account Is Right for Me?

-The main difference between Roth and Traditional IRA Savings accounts is the different type of tax benefit each offers.
-Before we break down the differences, here’s what’s the same for both:
+The main difference between Roth and Traditional IRA savings account is the different type of tax benefit each offers.
+Before we break down the differences between these two IRA savings account options, here’s what’s the same for both:

 If your tax rate will be higher in retirement, a Roth IRA* is a good pick.
 Here are its main takeaways: